If your child is under 5

 universal credit instead.
 For more information on universal credit and how it may affect your family you can visit our universal credit page.

 What is income support?

 Income support is a benefit paid to certain people who are not working or work less than 16 hours a week.
-If you receive income support you do not have to look for work or sign on at Jobcentre Plus, but you may be required to attend work-focused interviews (see below).
+If you receive income support you do not have to look for work or sign on at Jobcentre Plus, but you may be required to attend work-focused interviews (see page three).

 Can I claim income support?